India's premier resume service

-Do not make a mistake to consider it just another random/insignificant question.
+Do not make the mistake to consider it just another random/insignificant question.
 Instead, take it as a chance to show your keenness for the role and interest in the organization.
-Never hesitate to tell that it’s your dream to work with the company and that you regularly follow its website; if that’s the case.
+Never hesitate to tell them that it’s your dream to work with the company and that you regularly follow its website; if that’s the case.

-In case you came to know about the opportunity from any of the company’s existing employee, mention his/her name to build a positive connection.
+In case you came to know about the opportunity from any of the company’s existing employees, mention his/her name to build a positive connection.
 This could additionally help you create a lasting impression during the interview.

 Why Do You Want to Leave Your Current Job?

 Never take this question as an opportunity to criticize your present employer or boss.
 Even if you have had a bad experience, revealing it might simply work against you.
-The question may appear differently, but its objective is to explore as to why specifically you are at that interview venue.
+The question may appear differently, but its objective is to explore why specifically you are at that interview venue.
 So, answer accordingly by discussing things that made this job opportunity appealing to you.

 No matter how tempting the question may seem to you, don’t utter anything that can make you sound discontented or frustrated.